IBM/mlflow-watsonml/README.md

 ### Run Prediction on deployed model
 Predict API enables to run prediction on the deployed model.

-For the prediction inputs, DataFrame, Tensor and Json formats are supported.
+For the prediction inputs, DataFrame and JSON formats are supported.
 The python API supports all of these three formats.
 When invoked via command line, one needs to pass the json file path that contains the inputs.

 ##### CLI
 ```shell script